SY3141/Catan/README.md

 gets a fresh isolated game.
 To share one in-memory game across tabs and refreshes for the same Clerk account, create a local `.env` file from `.env.example` and set `CLERK_JWT_KEY` to your Clerk JWT public key.
+Multiplayer rooms require Clerk-backed WebSocket sessions, so Cloud Run and other production deploys must set `CLERK_JWT_KEY`, `CLERK_ISSUER`, and `CLERK_AUTHORIZED_PARTIES` to the deployed site origin.

 Replay logs are stored in Postgres when `DATABASE_URL` is set.
 The included `docker-compose.yml` starts a local Postgres service and wires